syncfusion-content/javascript-docs/js/DropDownList/Data-binding.md

 The following example depicts the way to bind data to the **DropdownList** widget through angular support

-> **Note:** You need to include “ej.widget.angular.min.js” file library to achieve this behaviour and you need to pass the control properties as data attribute in input tag itself as like data role behaviour.
+N>  You need to include “ej.widget.angular.min.js” file library to achieve this behaviour and you need to pass the control properties as data attribute in input tag itself as like data role behaviour.

 In the **HTML** page, add a **&lt;input&gt;** element to configure **DropdownList** widget